Is Erectile Dysfunction A Preexisting Condition?

 Impotence is a common condition most men encounter at some time in their lives.
 Occasional erectile dysfunction is normally due to stress, alcohol, tiredness or anxiety and is of no great concern.
 Often normal sexual performance resumes with a few lifestyle tweaks.
 Frequent impotence may be due to physical or psychological reasons and require treatment to overcome the condition.

 Physical reasons include; a narrowing of the blood vessels in the penis, high cholesterol, high blood pressure, a hormone imbalance and the side effects of a medicine.
 Medical treatment is necessary to treat the underlying condition causing erectile dysfunction.
-(Source: NHS.CO.UK)
+(Source: NHS)

 Presently erectile dysfunction is not on the list of pre-existing conditions but that is likely to change with the introduction of the new American Health Care Act.
 Women’s health conditions have been a major focus in terms of preexisting conditions.
 Period pain and pregnancy aftercare are due to cause an increase in their insurance premiums.
 Men are no longer immune to extra care costs because erectile dysfunction is generally a symptom of underlying health conditions such as psychological issues, circulation problems and neurological conditions.